Sereg20/Task_Center/IAS_config/1 Trust Config/README.md

 ![Download SAML Metadata](./Images/2.3.1.png "Download SAML Metadata")

-As a result, the SAML Metadata of your tenant is downloaded to your local computer
+As a result, the SAML Metadata of your tenant has been downloaded to your local computer

 ### Step 3: Create a new Trust Configuration in BTP